Indigenous Bolivia Ready to Go to War Against Fascism

 If the fascist coup leaders do not back up, there will be huge thunder, and the people of Altiplano will rise, Wiphala in hand, supported by their ancient, sacred Earth.

 Andre Vltchek is a philosopher, novelist, filmmaker and investigative journalist.
 He has covered wars and conflicts in dozens of countries.
-Three of his latest books are Revolutionary Optimism, Western Nihilism, a revolutionary novel “Aurora” and a bestselling work of political non-fiction: “Exposing Lies Of The Empire”.
+Five of his latest books are “China Belt and Road Initiative: Connecting Countries, Saving Millions of Lives”, “China and Ecological Cavillation”with John B. Cobb, Jr., Revolutionary Optimism, Western Nihilism, a revolutionary novel “Aurora” and a bestselling work of political non-fiction: “Exposing Lies Of The Empire”.
 View his other books here.
 Watch Rwanda Gambit, his groundbreaking documentary about Rwanda and DRCongo and his film/dialogue with Noam Chomsky “On Western Terrorism”.
 Vltchek presently resides in East Asia and the Middle East, and continues to work around the world.
 He can be reached through his website and his Twitter.
-He writes especially for the online magazine “New Eastern Outlook.”
+His Patreon.
+He is a frequent contributor to Global Research.